YueYANG1996/R2D2-Flag-Capture-Game/README.md

 	'''
 	pass
 ```
-You could expect the following outputs：
+You should expect the following outputs：

 ```python
 >>> graph.Astar((0, 0), (2, 2))
 ([(0, 0), (0, 1), (0, 2), (1, 2), (2, 2)], 5)
 ```

-The evaluate function estimate the utilities (scores) of current state which reflect the chance of wining the game.
-There are various methods to evaluate the utilities in this game, and different approaches will have influence on the performance of the robot and game results.
-Here is a recommended solution: using the difference of the minimum cost to reach the flag of seach team as the utility, which is:
+The evaluate function estimates the utilities (scores) of the current state which reflect the chance of winning the game.
+There are various methods to evaluate the utilities in this game, and different approaches will influence the performance of the robot and game results.
+Here is a recommended solution: using the difference of the minimum cost to reach the flag of the search team as the utility, which is:
 $U(D2) = min(Astar_cost(D2_1, flag_D2), Astar_cost(D2_2, flag_D2)) - min(Astar_cost(D2_1, flag_D2), Astar_cost(D2_2, flag_D2))$